wandb/docs/docs/guides/launch/setup-launch.md

 :::tip
 Use the Kaniko builder if your agent is polling in an environment where a Docker daemon is unavailable (for example, a Kubernetes cluster).

-See Launch on Kubernetes for details about the Kaniko builder.
-[LINK]
+See the [Set up Kubernetes](./setup-launch-kubernetes.md) for details about the Kaniko builder.
 :::

 To specify an image builder, include the builder key in your agent configuration.
 For example, the following code snippet shows a portion of the launch config (`launch-config.yaml`) that specifies to use Docker or Kaniko: